Season 1, Episode 34

 Lorne Brown:

 That was my question.
-I just want to know how do you bring it up?
+I just want to know how you bring it up?
 You answered it.
 You have a date night.
 You check it in.
-What I missed the first time is there is an actual questionnaire.
+What I missed the first time was the actual questionnaire.
 Let’s do this questionnaire.
 Let’s find out our sexual archetype, basically our blueprint, and then we can now understand each other better and understand how we’re getting our needs met.
 Then, that’s the agreement as I understand you, so I have a better way of bringing you, because why am I having sex?
 Well, A, you’re doing it for your own pleasure and you’re doing it because you want to bring pleasure to your partner.

 Alexa Bowditch:

 Absolutely.
 Then, your person knows, “I had no idea that these things were possible.”
 If your person wants to have sex with you, then they’ll be like, “What do I need to do again?
-Turn the lights, put the music, do the candles.
+Turn the lights, put on music, and light candles.
 Oh, okay, great.
 This means sex, right?”
 You just get to keep having the conversation and keep expanding on it, but really the gift is in the conversation, and leveraging something like the erotic blueprints to open the dialogue, is going to give you more language.

 Then, if you know that you’re not going to be served steak and potatoes every single time that you’re going into the bedroom showing up to the kitchen, that might have been a terrible analogy, but if you know that every time that you’re going to have sex, it’s not going to look like A leads to B, leads to C, and then we’re done, then you might be more creatively engaged.